What Rehabilitation Therapists should look for when choosing for a Home Health job. Plus FREE Printable interview questions!

 – Companies may actually refuse to admit patients that are likely to bring their score down (such as when the patient is a re-admit and previously didn’t have good outcomes).
 Yikes.

 – The factors being measured may not have much to do with your day-to-day job satisfaction.

-– For therapists, assistants do all the treatments, so your job is only assessments (this may be a good thing if you love OASIS!
-And don’t mind not treating patients).
+For therapists, assistants do all the treatments, so your job is only assessments (this may be a good thing if you love OASIS!
+And are okay not treating patients).